How to Create Distinct Icon Set: A Comprehensive Guide

 During brainstorming, you can come up with a few design prototypes.
 From this perspective, the ability to share the concept with others and consult is essential, so don’t miss the chance to improve your set before the actual release.
 Testing how the layout will work for a particular user interface will also tell you a lot.

-Once the sketch is created, you are welcome to recreate it in vector to ensure its beauty won’t be spoiled by sharing or saving.
+Once the hand-drawn sketch is created, you are welcome to recreate it in vector to ensure its beauty won’t be spoiled by sharing or saving.
 In Amadine you can import the hand drawn picture and draw over it on the layer above on your Mac, iPad or iPhone.

 Editor’s Choice Recommendations